duderstadt-lab/mars-docs/docs/MarsRover/Comments.md

 <img align='centre' src='{{site.baseurl}}/docs/img/Rover/img10.png' width='600' />

 Markdown rendering depends on extensions from [flexmark](https://github.com/vsch/flexmark-java) and [mermaid](https://mermaid-js.github.io/mermaid/#/README).
 This allows for easy documentation of tags, parameters, settings and the data analysis flow as a flowchart to be saved in the archive itself to improve reproducibility.
 Look at the respective web pages for more information on syntax.
-The example text shows an example of most of these features.
+The example text shows an example of most of the incorporated features.

 <img align='centre' src='{{site.baseurl}}/docs/img/Rover/img13.png' width='600' />